General Online Banking Troubleshooting Questions

 There are three ways to download your data into Quicken:

-- If you use One Step Update to download directly from within Quicken, you use direct connect.
+- If you use One Step Update to download directly from within Quicken, you use Express Web Connect or Direct Connect.
 Continue with the following troubleshooting question.

 Are only some of your accounts affected?

 If only some of your accounts are not working, follow these instructions

 If none of your accounts are working, follow these instructions:

 Has any software been installed on the computer recently?

 If Quicken stopped working after you installed another program, the new program could be interfering with Quicken.
 If you installed a security program, such as a firewall, pop-up blocker, or privacy program, see Connectivity troubleshooting.